vish1108/vish1108/README.md

 - 👋 Hi, I’m @vish1108
 - 👀 I’m interested in ... technology
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ... anyone
 - 📫 How to reach me ...
 Vishalwaghmare1182001@gmail.com